bao-jerry/HoL-Automaton/README.md

 ## Emergent behaviors:
 - **Self-healing:** Starting from almost any random initial distribution of black cells (e.g. 1% black cells, 50% black cells, 99% black cells, etc.), the grid will eventually converge to 30.0% black cells.
 Moreover, the 30.0% convergence was observed to hold across different grid dimensions and random seeds.
 - **The anomaly:** The 30.0% number cannot be accounted for by standard probabilistic modeling, which instead predicts a proportion of 29.3%—a consistent percentage point anomaly of +0.7 pp which is unexplained by one-off measurement error (30.0% holds consistently across different random seeds and grid dimensions).
 See below for the 29.3% figure derivation.
-- **Determinism:** The automaton's phase transitions are fully deterministic and non-random.

 ## Probabilistic Modeling:
 Here, I'll derive the 29.3% figure via a simplified probabilistic model of the HoL automaton.
 We make the following assumptions: